 That means the answer you get is only as good as what Bing can understand about the restaurants nearby.
 A restaurant whose menu and details exist only as a JPEG attached to a Facebook post is, at this stage of the query, effectively invisible.
 One with a proper website, a Google Business Profile, and Schema.org markup on its menu pages gives the model structured objects to reason about: cuisine, price range, allergen information, opening hours.

-The early accuracy data is underwhelming — in testing, SEO consultant Glenn Gabe found results landing on restaurants 45 minutes away.
 ChatGPT's local layer is not yet reliable.
 But the infrastructure is being built, and the restaurants with machine-readable data are the ones that will be cited when the accuracy improves.

 The interface is changing shape